 How will the levy impact local business?

 Council has decided to maintain commercial garbage rates and landfill fees similar to last year.
-Although many Council are passing on the levy to commercial customers, Council is aware that opportunities for business to recycle are limited.
+Although many Councils are passing on the levy to commercial customers, Council is aware that opportunities for business to recycle are limited.

 What has Council done to prepare for the levy?